Canon 60D vs Nikon P7800

 Studio photographers will appreciate that the Canon 60D (unlike the P7800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the P7800 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the P7800 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the P7800 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 60D and P7800 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon P7800 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Nikon P7800 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.